 Economic, technological, political and legal conditions and market sentiment can (and do) change.
 Changes in the value of investment markets affect the value of investments in your pension.
+All options include some level of market risk.
+Options with higher exposure to listed shares generally have a greater level of market risk than other options.
 We aim to reduce market risk through diversification across asset classes, countries and investment managers.